Tipser/slate/source/includes/_tipser-react-elements.md

 );
 ```

 That's all!
-The complete example you can find [here](https://github.com/Tipser/tipser-elements-ssr-bootstrap).
+The complete example is available [here](https://github.com/Tipser/tipser-elements-ssr-bootstrap).